 - 1 tablespoon lemon juice

 - 2 cups soaked mesquite wood chips

 - 1 salmon fillet (1-1/2 pounds)

-- Spoon mayonnaise mixture over salmon.
-Grill 7-10 minutes longer or until fish flakes easily with a fork.
+- Place salmon on oiled grill rack, skin side down.
+Grill, covered, over medium heat 7 minutes.
+Spoon mayonnaise mixture over salmon.
+Grill, covered, 7-10 minutes longer or until fish just begins to flake easily with a fork.
 Yield: 4 servings.

 "Salmon is one of my favorite fish, so this recipe in the June/July 2016 issue of Simple & Delicious caught my eye.
 Cooking for just one now, and having no grill, I broiled a small filet in the oven, obviously omitting the mesquite.
 I made a full batch of the herbed mayo sauce, thinking I could use it on other dishes.
 Although it was good, I think the sauce overpowered the wonderful flavor of the salmon.
 I did use the sauce as a sandwich spread, and as a dipper for chicken nuggets, and will make it again."